pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 Now you can run your sample locally and try it in your hosted workbench, playing with it and updating your WebPart as you want!
 \...
-And don\'t forget to update your `package-solution.json` file to include the required APIs before shipping!
+And don't forget to update your `package-solution.json` file to include the required APIs before shipping!